NeuromatchAcademy/course-content/tutorials/Schedule/daily_schedules.md

 \** : Note that the synchronous coursework session starts at 0:00 with the first pod discussion

+### Project time
+In addition to course time, each day will have 3 hours of project time.
+Check the [time slot widget](https://neuromatchacademy.github.io/widgets/tz.html) to see when project time is scheduled for your slot.

+*Note: Slots 1, 3, and 4 **will not** have project time on W1D1.*

 ### Schedule of specific days

 #### W2D1: Modeling Practice & Half Project Day (Project Proposals)